-If you’re not sure which membership is right for you, compare the benefits that they offer and decide which are more important to you.
+If you’re not sure which membership is right for you, compare the benefits they offer and decide which are most important to you.

 One other major retailer is going the extra mile to offer a convenient online shopping experience – Walmart.